 Fees / Session Length

 The fee for each session is required at the time of service.
 Hourly sessions last approximately fifty (50) minutes.
 An hour and a half session would last 75 continual minutes.
-I can accept cash, checks and credit cards, but no American Express.
+I can accept cash, checks or credit cards.

 |Family (50 min.)||$180||Returned Checks||$25 per check|